PEASE AIR FORCE BASE

 The former Pease Air Force Base is located in Portsmouth and Newington, New Hampshire.
 The facility officially closed in April 1991 under the Defense Base Realignment and Closure Act of 1988.
 Wastes generated by the U.S. Air Force when the facility was active have contaminated soil, groundwater, surface water and sediment across the former base.
-The Air Force has completed cleanup work, and is currently monitoring progress until cleanup goals are met.
+The Air Force has completed cleanup work, and continues to monitor progress until cleanup goals are met.

 What Is Being Done to Clean Up the Site?